Grammar and Punctuation

 Incorrect:

-counseling student must complete an internship during their program.
+A counseling student must complete an internship during their program.

 NOTE: The words everybody, anybody, anyone, each, neither, nobody, someone, a person, etc. are singular and take singular pronouns

 NOTE: Nouns and pronouns must also agree in person, or point of view.
 According to APA, you should use the first-person pronoun to refer to yourself, as you do not want to confuse the reader by referring to yourself in the third person.
 However, specific programs and instructors here at TCSPP might place preference on students using the third person to refer to themselves.
-See here for more information on pronouns
+See here for more information on pronouns.

 Subject-Verb Agreement: Explanation and Examples